Lyons Davidson takes part in National Cycle to Work Day on 12 September 2013

 Last Thursday (12 September) was Cycle to Work Day 2013 and Lyons Davidson offices around the country took part, with staff getting on their bikes and travelling to work on two wheels.

-The Leeds team were grateful for a sunny morning for their rides into work.
-Jordan Finney says of the cycle to work: ‘It wakes you up in the morning and stops you getting held up in the traffic jams.’
+The Leeds team were grateful for a sunny Cycle to Work Day for their rides in.
+Jordan Finney says of the day: ‘It wakes you up in the morning and stops you getting held up in the traffic jams.’
 David Leslie added: ‘All my bike needs is a cup holder for my coffee and it would be perfect!’
 The team rode between three and ten miles to work, making use of Leeds cycle lanes to dodge through the city centre congestion, and using the shower facilities at the end of the journey.
 Several members of staff said they plan to make use of the Lyons Davidson Cyclescheme to purchase new bikes this year.

 In New Malden, the Meruit team’s Green rep, Ravi Bhamra, occasional cyclist Ben Lim and die-hard cyclist Bill Herbert hosted a breakfast for cyclists and all those interested in cycling.
 Although it came the day after a torrential storm, there was a good turn out of people tucking into healthy food and learning about the benefits of cycling to work.